Dans Mountain State Park

-Dans Mountain State Park is a public recreation area located 9 mi south of Frostburg and to the east of the town of Lonaconing in Allegany County, Maryland.
-The state park occupies 482 acre on 16 mi Dans Mountain and is managed by the Maryland Department of Natural Resources.
+Dans Mountain State Park is a Maryland state park located 9 mi south of Frostburg and to the east of the town of Lonaconing in Allegany County, Maryland.
+The park occupies 482 acre on 16 mi Dans Mountain and is managed by the Maryland Department of Natural Resources.

 History

 Dans Mountain was named after Daniel Cresap, the son of Thomas Cresap and an early settler of Allegany County who fell from a tree on the mountain while hunting bear cubs.
 According to the legendary tale, Cresap's hunting companion, the Delaware Indian Nemacolin, found his unconscious body and using a horse and litter dragged him home to safety.

 The state park opened in 1952 and was developed in the 1970s.
 The General Assembly provided over $800,000 from 1973 to 1978 for the planning and construction of the park's swimming pool and other improvements.

 Activities and amenities

 In addition to wildlife, mountain streams, and scenic overlooks, the park features an Olympic-sized swimming pool with bathhouse, concession stands during warm weather months, and a fishing pond that is stocked annually.